oguzgelal/reclare/README.md

 * Predictable state management
 * Ability to handle effects without needing a middleware
 * Built-in way to divide your code into logical units
-* Works with all modern front-end libraries - offical middleware for React
+* Works with all modern front-end libraries, and an [offical middleware for React](https://github.com/reclarejs/react-reclare)
-* Dead simple to build and use custom middlewares
+* Simple to create and use custom middlewares
-* Gradual learning curve - super easy to grasp concepts
+* Gradual learning curve, easy-to-grasp concepts
+* Easy to install, minimal configuration

 ## Design Goals